Phala-Network/lensapi-oracle-consumer-contract/README.md

 #   17.66 KB  dist/index.js
 # ✨  Done in 3.71s.
 ```
-Now that are Phat Contract function has built successfully, let's deploy to PhalaPoC5 Testnet with the following command:
+Now that are Phat Contract function has built successfully, let's deploy to Phala PoC5 Testnet with the following command:
 ```shell
 yarn test-deploy-function
 ```